clstith/clstith.github.io/_pages/cv.md

 Service
 ======
+* I am a co-organizer for the Michigan Research Experience for Graduates (MREG) in Summer, 2022
 * Co-organizer, Student Analysis Seminar (2021 - Present)
 * Friend of the [Math Corps](https://sites.lsa.umich.edu/math-corps/) summer camp at the University of Michigan